-The Volkswagen Golf Cabriolet is based on the standard hatchback, so the cabin is identical, which means excellent build quality, use of some very durable materials and plenty of practical storage cubbies.
-There's room for four adults inside, and from behind the wheel there is very little to tell the Cabriolet from the normal hatch, with only large bumps making the suspension feel unsettled.
-Front and rear LED lights are fitted as standard, which enhances the car's upmarket feel.
-The electric roof takes only 9.5 seconds to open, and it can do this at speeds of up to 18mph.
-With the canvas roof folded down, rear passengers are slightly exposed to the elements and boot space becomes limited to 250 litres.
-There are three engines available: 1.2, 1.4 and 2.0-litre TSI petrols and 1.6 and 2.0-litre TDI diesels, which comes with fuel-saving BlueMotion Technology.
-While not cheap to buy, the VW Golf Cabriolet will hold its value better than most rivals, making it both fun and sensible.
-This is why we named it CarBuyer's Best Convertible for 2013, the second year in a row.
+The Volkswagen Golf Cabriolet is based on the standard MkVI Volkswagen Golf hatchback, so you get an identical interior of excellent build quality, made from some very durable materials with plenty of practical storage cubbies dotted around.
+There's plenty room for four adults inside thanks to its generous dimensions, although headroom and exposure to the elements may be problematic for very tall passengers in the back.
+From behind the wheel, there is very little to separate the Cabriolet from the standard sixth-generation Golf, with only larger bumps in the road making the suspension feel a bit unsettled.
+Front and rear LED lights are fitted as standard, which adds to the car's genuinely upmarket feel.
+The electric roof only takes 9.5 seconds to open, which it can do up to speeds of 18mph.
+As the roof folds down on top of the boot rather than into it, you get a steady 250 litres of boot space.
+There are five engines available: 1.2-litre, 1.4-litre and 2.0-litre TSI petrols and 1.6-litre and 2.0-litre TDI diesels, which come with fuel-saving BlueMotion Technology.
+While not exactly cheap to buy, the VW Golf Cabriolet will hold its value better than most rivals in the used car market, making it both a fun and sensible choice.
+That's why we named it CarBuyer's Best Convertible for 2013, for the second year in a row.